amizg/TaskMaster/README.md

 ## Plans for the future

 - Routines
-    - Rotuines tasks to have set times and dates to recur
+    - Routines tasks to have set times and dates to recur
     - Clear from card view when completed without permanently deleting from data
     - Allow for more variety in recurrence options (bi-weekly, weekly, monthly, etc)